blueveil/it-labs/lab-03-group-policy/README.md

 ---

 ## Outcome & Key Takeaways
-This lab demonstrated that Group Policy is the most powerful tool in a Windows Administrator's arsenal.
+This lab demonstrated that Group Policy is the most powerful tool in a Windows istrator's arsenal.
 I learned that **UNC paths must be meticulously verified** and that the **GPMC** is essential for maintaining a secure and standardized environment.
-Mastering GPO allows an admin to manage 1,000 machines as easily as they manage one.
+Mastering GPO allows an  to manage 1,000 machines as easily as they manage one.

 ---